the-louie/simple-file-sharer/README.md

 - **Remove container and volumes**: `docker-compose down -v`

 ### Notes
-- Configuration, uploaded files, and the database are persisted using volume mounts.
+- Configuration file must exist before starting the container (see setup step 2).
+- Set `"ip": "0.0.0.0"` in config.json to accept connections from outside the container.
+- Set `"db_name": "/data/memory.db"` in config.json to persist the database across container restarts.
+- Uploaded files are persisted in the `./uploads` directory.
+- The database is stored in a Docker volume named `simple-file-sharer_db-data`.
 - You can modify `config.json` without rebuilding the container; just restart it with `docker-compose restart`.